 My blood belongs to the sea, my heart the sky, and my brain the cosmos

-"I would rather spend my life close to the birds than waste it wishing I had wings" - House
+"I would rather spend my life close to the birds than waste it wishing I had wings" - from House, M.D.

 I have actually made a video very reliable to this.
 I made a video about being Kith, otherhearthed and animalhearthed.
 As i think this feeling a connection is mostly A. spirit guides (or general misconception) or B. the lack of knowledge about Kith.